ifthenpay/prestashop8/readme.md

 1. Select "MB" from the Entity field, this entity will only be available for selection if you contracted an account for Multibanco with Dynamic References;
 2. Select a Sub Entity.
 3. (optional) Select number of days for deadline.
-4. (optional) Activate Cancel Multibanco Order, by selecting this option, Multibanco orders that are still unpaid after the deadline will have status changed to "Cancelled";
+4. (optional) Activate Cancel Multibanco Order, by selecting this option, Multibanco orders that are still unpaid after the deadline will have status changed to "Canceled";
 ![img](https://github.com/ifthenpay/prestashop8/raw/assets/readme_img/en/config_multibanco_dynamic.png)
 </br>